milesburton/rtsp-licence-plate-reader/README.md

+⚠️ This is an experimental application

 # 🎥 RTSP Licence Plate Reader

 A real-time licence plate detection system that processes RTSP video streams to identify vehicles and their licence plates.
 This application was developed with assistance from Anthropic's Claude AI.